 12. How are the Travel coaches selected?

 Each year CYA reselects all its Travel coaches--no coach is guaranteed a position from one year to the next, regardless of their record.
-Applicants for open positions are solicited in the Spring, and interviews are held in June.
+Applicants are solicited in the Spring, and interviews are held in June.
 All candidates submit a written application and are interviewed by a committee to determine their coaching skills, coaching philosophy, views on playing time, commitment to sportsmanship and player development, and the like.
 At the Basketball Board’s July meeting, the committee makes a recommendation as to which coaches it believes are best qualified, and the Basketball Board then makes its selections.
-Once the selection has been made, the coaches are listed on the Boys Travel tab on the Basketball page of the CYA website.
+Once the selection has been made, the coaches are listed on the Boys Travel and Girls Travel tabs on the Basketball page of the CYA website.